-- 520 profiles fall inside the altimetric detection contours, as explained in Sect.
-2.3.
-A characterization of the average physical properties of the eddies can be achieved by building a climatological background through an average of all profiles outside eddies (Stegner et al., 2019), the The DYNED-Altas colocalisation and background method (see Sect.
-3.3) is used to estimate the heat, salt and density anomalies associated with each eddycan be computed, provided that the eddy was surveyed by an oceanographic instrument. - 525 For very persistent long-lived eddies, like the Eratosthenes anticyclone attractorsuch as those constituting the EAA, this allows to observe changes in the vertical structure and the evolution of the associated anomalies.
-Figure 11 shows for different years during the 2000-2019-2000-2018 period the annual averaged vertical profiles of the Eratosthenes attractors attractor, over all available profiles within each year, and closer than 30 km to the eddy center.
+The DYNED-Altas colocalisation and background method (see Sect.
+3.3) is used to estimate the heat, salt and density anomalies associated with each eddy.
+For very persistent long-lived eddies, such as those constituting the EAA, this allows to observe changes in the vertical structure and the evolution of the associated anomalies.
+Figure 11 shows for different years during the 2000-2018 period the annual averaged vertical profiles of the Eratosthenes attractor, over all available profiles within each year, and closer than 30 km to the eddy center.
 A histogram below indicates for each year how many profiles are available.
-This number varies a lot due to inconstant frequency of oceanographic surveys, with years 2008 to - 530 2011 being over-represented because of extensive glider sections (Hayes et al., 2011) and several Argo floats being trapped for a very long time inside the anticyclone.
-Increasing the in situ DYNED database, initially only based on Argo floats allows to sample more accurately the eddies and especially to have a better timeseries, CORA and SeaDataNet being a lot more provided in the 2000-2010 decade. - In the annual averaged vertical profiles in Fig. 11, the Eratosthenes-EAA anticyclones can be characterized by very deep anomalyanomalies, both in salt and temperature.
+This number varies a lot due to inconstant frequency of oceanographic surveys, with years 2008 to 2011 being over-represented because of extensive glider sections (Hayes et al., 2011) and several Argo floats being trapped for a very long time inside the anticyclone.

+In the annual averaged vertical profiles in Fig. 11, the EAA anticyclones can be characterized by very deep anomalies, both in salt and temperature.
 For every year the depth of maximal density anomaly is below 200 m and reaches some years 450 m.
 Magnitude of the anomalies can also be extremely marked, higher than 2.5°C and 0.45 PSU in 2010.
-However, if annually averaged temperature anomalies all always reach 1°C at 200 m or below, Fig. 11 especially shows that there is a strong interannual variability in the vertical structures of these anticyclones.
-2010 then appear as an extreme event, with the formation of a double-core structure visible on the density profile (panel-Fig. 12c).
-This event was surveyed by gliders and described by Hayes et al. (2011), but now here with longer timeseries it can be seen that anticyclone anomalies eddy-induced anomalies in 2009-2010 were extreme compared to the 19 years mean vertical structure.
+However, if annually averaged temperature anomalies always reach 1°C at 200 m or below, Fig. 11 especially shows that there is a strong interannual variability in the vertical structures of these anticyclones.
+2010 then appear as an extreme event, with the formation of a double-core structure visible on the density profile (Fig. 12c).
+This event was surveyed by gliders and described by Hayes et al. (2011), but here with longer timeseries it can be seen that eddy-induced anomalies in 2009-2010 were extreme compared to the 19 years mean vertical structure.

-Moutin and Prieur (2012) also compared in the BOUM campaign in 2008 the vertical structure of an Eratosthenes anticyclone and with 2 others ones anticyclones in the Mediterranean sea: a detached Algerian eddy and an anticyclone in the central Ionian sea.
-Their comparison showed that the Eratosthenes anticyclone anticyclone constituting the EAA had the deepest potential density maximal anomaly-, at 380 m in Moutin and Prieur (2012) - compared to 160 m in the Algerian eddy, and that integrated anomalies were very warm and salty waters.
-However, with temperature and salinity anomalies of +2.35°C and +0.388 PSU (respectively +0.75°C and -0.65 PSU in the Algerian eddy).
-Such values are consistent with observations in other years as shown in Fig. 11b-cthe magnitude and depth of such anomalies can greatly varies from one year to another.
-Depth of maximal density anomaly often below 300 m are nonetheless an almost unique specificity in the whole Mediterranean sea
+Moutin and Prieur (2012) also compared in the BOUM campaign in 2008 the vertical structure of an Eratosthenes anticyclone with 2 others anticyclones in the Mediterranean sea: a detached Algerian eddy and an anticyclone in the central Ionian sea.
+Their comparison showed that the anticyclone constituting the EAA had the deepest potential density maximal anomaly, at 380 m compared to 160 m in the Algerian eddy, and that integrated anomalies were very warm and salty waters, with temperature and salinity anomalies of +2.35°C and +0.388 PSU (respectively +0.75°C and -0.65 PSU in the Algerian eddy).

+Such values are consistent with observations in other years as shown in Fig. 11b-c, although slightly higher.